ARCHER2-HPC/archer2-docs/research-software/elk/elk.rst

    #!/bin/bash

-   # Request 512 MPI tasks (4 nodes at 128 tasks per node) with a
+   # Request 4 nodes (using 8 threads and 16 MPI tasks per node) with a
    # maximum wall clock time limit of 20 minutes.
    # Replace [budget code] with your account code.